New hire paperwork checklist to keep you on track

 Onboarding a new employee is an exciting process for both the employer and the new hire.
 You get to welcome a new member to your team and fill a need for your company.
 However, employee onboarding also includes a lot of important paperwork, which can be tough to keep track of without an organized new hire paperwork checklist.

-We’ve created the below onboarding checklist to help you understand each required piece of paperwork and create an organized onboarding packet.
-Having an onboarding packet (or digital portal) prepared before the new hire’s first day can help you create a more seamless onboarding experience.
+We created an onboarding checklist below.
+Use it to understand each required piece of paperwork and to create an organized onboarding packet.
+Prepare an onboarding packet or digital portal before the new hire’s first day.
+This creates a more seamless onboarding experience.

 Offer letter

-The offer letter is generally the first piece of new hire paperwork created when onboarding a new employee.
-It is drafted and sent out prior to the employee even beginning the onboarding process or accepting the role.
+Employers generally create the offer letter as the first piece of new hire paperwork.
+It is drafted and sent out before the employee even begins the onboarding process or accepts the role.

-It’s common to go through several offer letter versions if the employee negotiates their pay or needs to adjust their start date.
-Once you have a finalized and signed offer letter, it should be added to the new hire’s employee file along with a copy of the job description for the role.
+Offer letter versions often change.
+This happens when employees negotiate their pay or adjust their start date.
+Add the finalized and signed offer letter to the new hire’s employee file.
+Include a copy of the job description for the role, too.

 Background check authorizations

 The background check authorization form allows you to run a background check on the employee.
-This is often done after the offer letter is signed, with the offering being contingent on successfully passing a background check.
-Though sometimes background check authorization is part of the employment application.
+Employers often run background checks after the offer letter is signed.
+The offer depends on passing the background check.
+Sometimes, employers include background check authorization in the employment application.

 You may need multiple background check authorization forms if you run several background checks such as a driving history, credit check, and criminal background check.

-Be sure to retain the background check authorization forms in the new hire’s employee file as well as any other required disclosures or documents related to the background check process.
-Depending on the type of check performed and the region you hire in, there can be a lot of strict rules around background checks and how they may be used, so you’ll want to maintain any documentation showing that you followed the process properly.
+Retain the background check authorization forms in the new hire’s employee file.
+Also, retain any other required disclosures or documents related to the background check process.
+There can be strict rules around background checks and their use.
+This depends on the type of check performed and the region in which you hire.
+Maintain any documentation showing that you followed the process properly.

 I-9 form

-From a compliance perspective, Form I-9 is one of the most important documents in the new hire paperwork process, this form is for employment eligibility verification.
+From a compliance perspective, Form I-9 is one of the most critical documents in the new hire paperwork process because it verifies employment eligibility.
 The I-9 form must be signed and completed within three business days of the new hire’s start date, so human resources staff need to track this portion of the checklist carefully.

-If you’re hiring a remote employee, completing the verification section of the I-9 may seem difficult, but in reality, almost anyone can act as an authorized representative and sign the form as long as they see the verifying documents in person.
-That being said, the employer is still liable for any compliance violations related to the I-9 form.
+If you’re hiring a remote employee, completing the verification section of the I-9 may seem complicated.
+Still, almost anyone can act as an authorized representative and sign the form as long as they see the verifying documents in person.
+That said, the employer is still liable for compliance violations related to the I-9 form.

-If you allow a new remote employee to have a local friend, neighbor, or family member sign the form, you should also request scanned copies or images of the documents as a secondary verification measure (and for your records).
+Allow a new remote employee to have a local friend, neighbor, or family member sign the form.
+You should also request scanned copies or images of the documents as a secondary verification measure (and for your records).

 Many employers use the information provided on the I-9, such as the employee’s legal name and social security number, to participate in E-Verify.
 E-Verify verifies the identity and employment eligibility of newly hired employees by electronically matching the information provided by employees against records available to the Social Security Administration (SSA) and the Department of Homeland Security (DHS).